kitstokes/digi-proc/content/4-community.md

 ---
-title: Community Digitization Resources
+title: Digitization Resources
-nav: Community
+nav: Resources
-description: Resources for community members or researchers conducting their own digitization work.
+description:
 ---

 <!-- go back and look at evan's template for some links to other sites using this template to see how they might differ -->

+# Community Digitization Resources

+Information for community members or researchers conducting their own digitization work.

 ## Equipment Recommendations